ecampbell/moodle-qformat_wordtable/README.txt

 The Word file can then be used to quickly review large numbers of questions (either online or in print), or to prepare paper tests (where the answers and feedback are hidden).

-Moodle2Word also supports importing questions from structured tables in Word, directly into the Moodle question database.
-The tables support all the question components (stem, answer options, option-specific and general feedback, hints, tags and question meta-data such as penalties grades and other options), as well as embedded images and equations.
+Moodle2Word also supports importing questions from structured tables in Word directly into the Moodle question database.
+The tables support all the question components (stem, answer options, option-specific and general feedback, hints, tags and question meta-data such as penalties grades and other options), as well as embedded images.
 All the main question types except Numerical and Calculated questions are supported.
+Unregistered sites can import up to 5 questions, and registered sites 10.
+To remove these limits an annual subscription is required.

 The Cloze question syntax is particularly useful, as it does not require any knowledge of the arcane Moodle syntax; instead, use bold for drop-down menu items, and italic for fill-in text fields.